is-a-dev/docs/src/docs/vercel/index.md

   }
 }
 ```
-**A record**: If you are using A record, you would need to give a preview either a link via the comment of the PR or put it in the description, or you can give a screenshot of your website.
+**A record**: If you are using A record, you would need to give a preview either a link via the comment of the PR or put it in the description, or you can give a screenshot of your website. **This option is ideal for those who want to use their domain for their site and email**.
 ```json
 {
   "owner": {